+There are no photos with those IDs or post 18694 does not have any attached images!
 During her time at Grant Grover with junior college students, they worked on various skills that are needed to make music together in addition to singing.
 Stevie explains, “My favorite activities that came out of these sessions was having students learn conducting gestures and take turns conducting the class.
 They would guide the class on when to start playing their instruments, lead dynamics and volume levels, show tempo changes, and then strongly cut off sections of the class or the whole class together.”
 At the end of the residency, Grant Grover students shared a heartfelt thank-you to Stevie for all they had learned together.

 Stevie says of her experience: :The biggest gift I continue to receive is how I feel when I leave the classroom.
 No matter how I entered, what was happening in the classroom for the students, or any other outside factors, I could feel the room transform.
 I left filled with such joy, inspiration, and delight.
 It is a testament and reminder of the magic that happens when we come together, connect, and create.”